2023 Spanish general election: Parties and lists

 In September 2021, citizen collectives of the Empty Spain (España Vacía or España Vaciada), a coined term to refer to Spain's rural and largely unpopulated interior provinces, agreed to look forward to formulas to contest the next elections in Spain, inspired by the success of the Teruel Existe candidacy (Spanish for "Teruel Exists") in the November 2019 general election.
-By November 2021, it was confirmed that over 160 collectives and associations from about 30 Spanish provinces had committed themselves to finalise the electoral platform before January 2022.
-It then contested the 2022 Castilian-Leonese regional election, with mixed results; it was a success in the province of Soria, where the Soria Now!
-(SY) platform is based, but it was a disappointment elsewhere.
+By November 2021, it was confirmed that over 160 collectives and associations from about 30 Spanish provinces had committed themselves to finalize the electoral platform before January 2022.
+It then contested the 2022 Castilian-Leonese election, with mixed results: the Soria Now! platform succeeded in the province of Soria, but it was a disappointment elsewhere.

-On 30 May 2023, the national executive of Citizens (CS), which had won 10 seats in 2019, announced that the party would not contest the general election following its poor results in the regional and local elections.
-This decision was criticised by a number of its elected representatives, including incumbent MP and former party leadership contender Edmundo Bal.
+On 30 May 2023, Citizens's leadership announced that the party would not contest the general election, following its poor results in the regional and local elections.
+This decision was criticized by a number of its elected representatives, including incumbent MP and former leadership contender Edmundo Bal.
+The Regionalist Party of Cantabria also decided not to run following the party's negative results in that year's Cantabrian election.

-On 8 June 2023, as a result of the bad result of the Regionalist Party of Cantabria (PRC) in the 2023 Cantabrian regional election, the party leader Miguel Ángel Revilla announced that the PRC would not run in the general elections, as agreed by its executive committee.
+Campaign

 Timetable

 The key dates are listed below.
 All times are CET, while the Canary Islands use WET (UTC+0) instead.